meghana-m-revankar/Search-Pagination-Filter-Sort/README.md

-A page to i tried to learn pagination,search and filtering
+A page to I tried to learn pagination, search and filtering using vanilla js.